676031/defectdojo/django-DefectDojo/KUBERNETES.md

 ### Re-install the chart
 In case of issue or in any other situation where you need to re-install the chart, you can do it and re-use the same secrets.

-**Note that when using mysql, this will create a new database, while with postgresql you'll keep the same database (more information below)**
+**Note that when using postgres, this will create a new database, while with postgresql you'll keep the same database (more information below)**

 ```zsh
 # helm 3